Phylum Echinodermata > Class Stelleroida > Subclass Asteroidea > Genera Astropecten

 Plain sand star

-Astropecten sp.
+Astropecten indicus

 Family Astropectinidae

 Where seen?
 This fast moving sea star is commonly encountered on our Northern shores.
 In sandy or silty shores.
 It comes out in large numbers at sunset.
 During the day, it usually remains buried in the sand or silt.
+So far, not seen in the South on the intertidal.
+According to Marsh and Fromont, it is moderately common on silty sand, weed and sand and shells in Australia.

-Arms long, tapered to a sharp tip.
-Along the sides of the arms are stout flat long spines.
+Features: Diameter with arms 4-6cm.
+Body rather flat.
+Usually 5 arms long, tapered to a sharp tip.
+Stout flat long spines along the arms.
 These spines resemble the teeth of a comb and members of this family are sometimes called Comb sea stars.
 The spines are usually tinged a bright orange at the base with white tips.
 The marginal plates on the sides of the arms are not so large.
-The white tube feet are pointed.
-Colours generally a plain bluish brown, with a darker brown centre and stripes down the length of the arms.
+Upperside generally a plain bluish brown, with a darker brown centre and a brown stripe down the length of each arm.
 The tips of the arms are black.
+Underside white without markings.
+Tubefeet translucent with pointed tips.

 Changi, Jun 05